 Verse 4) The 144,000: The number of those sealed “of all the tribes of the children of Israel” was 144,000, by 12,000 of each of the tribes mentioned.
 By detail, there were two half-tribes that were known as the tribe of Joseph (the “tribe of Joseph” is mentioned in Num.
 13:9 and 36:5).
 Yet the half tribe of Manasseh is also included in this list, while the half tribe of Ephraim is omitted along with the tribe of Dan.
 The why is not very important in the bigger scheme of things.
 Those tribes had been “lost” in the dispersion (Diaspora), as were the other tribes who had comprised the Northern Kingdom.
 Some teachers overlook every bit of this and attribute these types of things to scribal errors, or to some other insignificance lost on modern students.
 But, we might consider: What sort of trained scribe would have missed naming these tribes?
 Further, there are at least two such lists in the OT, and there has never been much concern shown (and some people may have never heard of this).
 The only reasonable way to account for a “discrepancy” is to view it exactly as it was listed.
 God does not make errors and he does not confuse anyone except unbelievers: So, let’s not join them.
 The vision is of “ALL the tribes…of Israel;” and we can be safe and leave it at that.
 However, it should sink in that this is referring to those faithful in Israel from beginning to end.
 The text takes up the prophesy about Christians the exact same way.
 From the beginning – in all the assemblies of Christ from the earliest days up to judgment.
 My-oh-my how thankful we ought to be that the numbers mean that there will be a full accounting.
 No one will be left out regardless of where you may find yourself: saved of Israel, saved of Christ, or (heaven forbid!) lost completely.
 Everyone will be listed properly, accurately and accordingly.

-No matter what: The nation of Israel ceased to exist and the Law of Moses was fulfilled when Christ was crucified.
+No matter who disagrees or what other theories arise: The Bible states that the Law of Moses was fulfilled when Christ was crucified.
 To go a step further, both the Revelation and history lead us to conclude that the religion of the Jews ceased to exist in 70 AD.
 That happened regardless of any theories to the contrary, statements, records, commentaries, sermons or notes.
-There were beyond that year (and ever since), no priests, and in a generation or so, there would no way to identify of which tribes the Jews were descendant; and the survivors of the sieges were killed or carried off as military conscripts.
+There were from that year, and have been ever since, no priests in Israel, and in a generation or so, from that point, there would be no way to identify of which tribes any Jews were descendant.
+The survivors of the sacking of Jerusalem were killed or carried off as military conscripts.
 No priests meant no offerings.
-Therefore, the Law of Moses could no longer be followed as had been commanded by God, even if Jesus had not completed it.
-The Jews did most of this themselves, when they destroyed the genealogical lists.
-To complicate things further, whether priest or not: There was and is no brazen altar any longer sanctioned by God anywhere, as the temple mound was disassembled by the Romans, and since the early seventh century, has been controlled by Islam (who seem to discourage such things).
-So, no king, no High Priest, and no prophet in Israel, and that meant there was no one with any God given authority ( as annotated in the Law of Moses) to call together the assembly.
-Because there is no kingly lineage, and no heirs of Aaron, Moses, of David or any other king, prince or prophet: No one has any God granted authority.
-The last prophet in Israel was John the Baptist.
-Therefore no prophet of God has existed since or will ever exist again, on this side of Judgment.
-Yet the pursuers of this dead and lifeless religion cling to their conceits and concepts as if it all still had some value to themselves and for anyone else.
-These things happened exactly as both the prophets of Israel and as Christ (the Messiah of both the OT and NT), had said they would.
+Therefore, the Law of Moses could no longer be followed as it had been commanded by God, even if Jesus had not completed it.
+The Jews did most of this to themselves, when they destroyed the genealogical lists.
+To complicate things further, whether priest or not: There was and is no brazen altar sanctioned by God anywhere, as the temple mound was then disassembled by the Romans, and all the Temple Mound since the early seventh century, has been controlled by Islam (who seem to discourage such things).
+So, no king, no High Priest, and no prophet in Israel, and that meant there was no one with any God given authority ( as annotated in the Law of Moses) to call together an assembly.
+Because there is no kingly lineage, and no heirs of Aaron, Moses, David or any other king, prince or prophet: No one has authority to call together the assembly of Israel.
+Yet the pursuers of this lifeless corpse of a dead religion cling to their conceits and concepts as if it all had some value for themselves and to anyone else.
+These things happened exactly and precisely as both the prophets of Israel and as Christ (the Messiah of both the OT and NT), had said they would.
 Whether we acknowledge it, deny it, or seek to ignore it.